appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ##### Singleton Session Beans (SSBs)

 A `SSB` will be created by the container only one time for each application.
 This means, whenever you'll request an instance, you'll receive the same one.
-If you set a variable in the Session Bean, it'll be available until you'll overwrite it, or the application server has been restarted.
+If you set a variable in the session bean, it'll be available until you'll overwrite it, or the application server has been restarted.

 ###### Concurrency